Some prescription cannabinoids (IE Nabilone) are covered by OHIP and private insurance companies.

 In some circumstances a patient may be authorized to grow their own cannabis.
 They will need to purchase their starting materials from a Health Canada authorized source.
 Further information on this process can be found here.

-To obtain access to medical marijuana, patients must send their medical document to a Licensed Producer, who will then send the filled prescription to the patient via mail or bonded courier.
-No prescription cannabinoids or medical marijuana is held on-site at the CMClinic.
+To obtain access to medical cannabis, patients must send their medical document to a Licensed Producer, who will then send the filled prescription to the patient via mail or bonded courier.
+No prescription cannabinoids or medical cannabis is held on-site at the CMClinic.
 At CMClinic we handle all of this for you!

 At your first visit please bring the following: